backstage/backstage/plugins/catalog-backend/api-report.md

   // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addEntityPolicy(...policies: EntityPolicy[]): NextCatalogBuilder;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addEntityProvider(...providers: EntityProvider[]): NextCatalogBuilder;
-  // Warning: (ae-forgotten-export) The symbol "EntityProvider" needs to be exported by the entry point index.d.ts addEntityProvider(...providers: EntityProvider[]): NextCatalogBuilder;
   // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addProcessor(...processors: CatalogProcessor[]): NextCatalogBuilder;